-On Monday, the 12 Big Ten men’s basketball coaches joined the Big Ten teleconference to discuss non-conference action and look ahead to conference play, which tips off on New Year’s Eve.
-We’ve posted the audio for each coach on the call here, and will do so again when weekly calls begin in January.
+On Monday, the 12 Big Ten men’s basketball coaches joined the Big Ten teleconference to take questions from the media.
+We’ve posted the audio for each coach on the call here, and will do so every Monday throughout the basketball season.

 For the fourth time in as many tries, Indiana knocked off a ranked Big Ten team at Assembly Hall.
 This time, the Hoosiers dropped No. 20 Ohio State, 72-64.
 In other action, No. 19 Iowa held off Purdue, 83-76, and No. 14 Wisconsin took down Penn State, 71-66.
 Catch up on all the scores, stats and video highlights in this post.

 “Working” officials is an art form.
 Some coaches are masters at knowing just the right buttons to push over the course of a game to the point where—Who knows?—maybe they can get a key call in their favor.
 I asked several media members who cover the Big Ten which coach they felt was best at “working” officials.